 Especially in Ireland (where Relocity serves Dublin and Cork), we work to make sure our all our clients’ craic is 90 and beyond!

-In the six months working with Relocity, I have been continuously impressed with the ‘Personal Hosts’, the Relocity term for a destination consultant – though our hosts are so much more.
+In the three years working with Relocity, I have been continuously impressed with the ‘Personal Hosts’, the Relocity term for a destination consultant – though our hosts are so much more.
 These men and women will always go above and beyond to eliminate stress for the transferee while setting them up to be happy and comfortable in their new life.
 Here is a sample of the work accomplished for ONE SINGLE transferee and their family (husband and two daughters) over the course of a 6-week period.

 How much do you think all of this cost?
 Would you be surprised if I told you it was less than $4,000 dollars?
 Well, it’s true.
 This was a 40-hour relocation ($99/hour).
 Working with the transferee, the Personal Host put together a game plan for accomplishing all of their specific objectives within the time constraints permitted.
 All of the Host’s actions were done in collaboration with the transferee.
 This was no boilerplate relocation.
 It was completely customized.
 Why settle for a typical destination consultant when you can have your own Personal Host instead – someone who manages every aspect of settling in, while also making sure all your personal needs are met?
 This is the kind of service you get with Relocity.
 Nothing else even comes close!